Skip to content

 Development

 • --reload - Enable auto-reload.
 Uvicorn supports two versions of auto-reloading behavior enabled by this option.
-There are important differences between them.
+Default: False.

 • --reload-dir <path> - Specify which directories to watch for python file changes.
 May be used multiple times.
 If unused, then by default the whole current directory will be watched.
 If you are running programmatically use reload_dirs=[] and pass a list of strings.